ContextCrumb

 npx skills add Yuchen20/Context-Crumb

-The skill tells your agent when to compress text, how to preserve the useful sequence, and when exact raw text is required for things like code, configs, or direct quotes.
+The skill tells your agent when to compress text, how to preserve the useful sequence, when supported code can be loaded with comment/docstring compression, and when exact raw text is required for configs, direct quotes, or exact edits.

 Use ContextCrumb to compress this long project note before you work from it.